 ASU 2014-09 - In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), or Topic 606, which was further amended through various updates issued by the FASB thereafter.
 The amendments of ASU No. 2014-09 completed the joint effort between the FASB and the IASB, to develop a common revenue standard for GAAP and IFRS, and to improve financial reporting.
 The guidance under Topic 606 provides that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for the goods or services provided and establishes a five step model to be applied by an entity in evaluating its contracts with customers.
 The Company has elected the practical expedient available under Topic 606 for measuring progress toward complete satisfaction of a performance obligation and for disclosure requirements of remaining performance obligations.
 The practical expedient allows an entity to recognize revenue in the amount to which the entity has the right to invoice such that the entity has a right to the consideration in an amount that corresponds directly with the value to the customer for performance completed to date by the entity.
 The majority of the Company's revenues are obtained through PPAs, which are currently accounted for as operating leases.
-In connection with the implementation of Topic 842, as described above, the Company expects to elect certain of the practical expedient the standard effective January 1, 2018 under the modified retrospective transition method.
+In connection with the implementation of Topic 842, as described above, the Company expects to elect certain of the practical expedients permitted, including the expedient that permits the Company to retain its existing lease assessment and classification.
+The Company adopted the standard effective January 1, 2018 under the modified retrospective transition method.
 As leases are excluded from the scope of Topic 606, the adoption of Topic 606 at the date of initial application will not have a material impact on the Company's financial statements.
-The adoption of topic 606 also includes additional disclosure requirements beginning in the first quarter of 2018.
-As a significant portion of the Company's revenue is generated through operating leases, the majority of the ne
+The adoption of Topic 606 also includes additional disclosure requirements beginning in